snappermorgan/snapgen2/wp-content/plugins/wp-views/embedded/readme.txt

-The Embedded version lets you create View Templated and Views for your theme or plugin, without requiring any plugin.
+The Embedded version lets you create Content Templated and Views for your theme or plugin, without requiring any plugin.

 = Instructions =